 Meer's career as an academic, author and publisher

-Meers’s academic achievements are impressive.
-She was on the staff of the University of Natal from 1956 to 1988 and during this time she acquired an international reputation.
+As a member of the staff of the University of Natal from 1956 to 1988 Fatima Meer acquired an international reputation.

-Meer has produced over forty books, some as author, some as editor and some as publisher.
-This achievement has not been matched by any other academic or activist in the country.
+She produced over forty books, some as author, some as editor and some as publisher.

-As an academic and political activist, Meer had been invited to numerous academic and other conferences, where she fearlessly spoke against the country’s apartheid policies.
+As an academic and political activist, she had been invited to numerous academic and other conferences, where she fearlessly spoke against the country’s apartheid policies.

 Her lectures and conference papers made a major impact on international audiences and enhanced her international reputation as one of the country’s most articulate black spokespersons.
-She has, over the years, been the recipient of numerous honours and awards, conferred on her by governments, and institutions at home and abroad.
+She has also been the recipient of numerous honours and awards, conferred on her by governments, and institutions both at home and abroad.